Representing the Interest of Business with Government

 Promoting Political Action for a Favorable Business Climate

 Our "watchdog," the Legislative Action Committee (LAC), is an invaluable resource to the Corona Chamber and its members.
 Composed completely of Chamber members, this volunteer committee's mission is to maintain a favorable business climate in Riverside County and the State.
 LAC discusses current issues and bills that affect business and make recommendations for Chamber members to then act upon.
 They assemble letter-writing campaigns, initiate discussions with legislators, and send representatives to speak on the floor during hearings in Sacramento.
 All funding for this advocacy program is provided by the proceeds of the prior year's Legislative Dinner/Monte Carlo fundraiser.
+Contact us for more info!
 Membership in the Legislative Action Committee is selected to represent the business makeup of our service area.

 Two legislative summits are scheduled each year: once to Sacramento (typically in early May/late June) and once to Washington, D.C. (typically in early Fall).
 Every attendee pays a registration fee and is responsible for all travel, lodging, meals, and expenses.

 We resumed our summit trips in 2022, after having to cancel them in 2020-2021.
 See below for a recap of each in our bi-monthly publication.